Tommy Anderson (rugby league): Background

 Born in Redfern, New South Wales in 1887, Thomas Anderson played for the South Sydney Rabbitohs (first grade player number 2) in the first ever NSWRFL game.
 He played for Souths from 1908 to 1910.
 He then played a single game for Balmain.
 He then played a single game for Newtown and was never seen again.
 Anderson was still a teenager when the 1907 NSW vs All Golds (New Zealand) matches were played.
 For some time, Anderson was a wrestler and showed a promising career in Rugby Union as an Outside Back or Fullback.

 Playing career

 When the South Sydney Rugby League Club was formed, Anderson aligned himself with the new game.
 Unlike many of the older footballers, Anderson was putting his entire career on the line if the NSWRL (New South Wales Rugby League) failed, as many people in Sydney predicted that it would.
-And, putting aside fears of a lifetime ban from the Metropolitan RU (Rugby Union), Tommy set out to learn the skills of a new game with his team mates.
+And, putting aside fears of a lifetime ban from the Metropolitan RU (Rugby Union), Tommy set out to learn the skills of a new game with his teammates.